MatthiasValvekens/pyHanko/README.md

 This `pip` invocation includes the optional dependencies required for PKCS#11, image handling and OpenType/TrueType support.

-pyHanko requires Python 3.7 or later.
+PyHanko requires Python 3.7 or later.
 Python 3.10 support is currently incubating (and included in the standard CI test suite).

 ### Overview